csetanmayjain/LangChain/README.md

 ## LangChain_SarvamAI2B_Demo.ipynb

-This project demonstrates a Retrieval-Augmented Generation (RAG) application using LangChain and the Sarvam AI 2B-v0.5 language model.
+This project showcases the use of [LangChain](https://www.langchain.com) with the [Sarvam AI 2B-v0.5](https://huggingface.co/sarvamai/sarvam-2b-v0.5) LLM to build a Retrieval-Augmented Generation (RAG) application that fetches URLs, creates embeddings using [Google BERT multilingual uncased](https://huggingface.co/google-bert/bert-base-multilingual-uncased), and responds to user queries based on these embeddings.

 ### Overview